Plumsail/helpdesk-docs/Common/How To/Add new column to tickets list.rst

 |ColumnSettings|

-To put the column into action, place it on the ticket form with the help of `Forms Designer`_.
-You can find a link to Forms Designer in ribbon menu.
-Note that Forms Designer runs only in Internet Explorer at this time.
+To put the column into action, place it on the ticket form with the help of `Forms Designer <https://spform.com/>`_.
+You can find more information about forms customization in `this article <../Configuration%20Guide/Ticket%20and%20contact%20forms%20customization.html>`_.

 |FormsDesigner|